Contact

 Another thing you need to grasp is the most critical difference between SPLA and CSP-Hosting.

 In SPLA, the provider is the licensee.
-The license is granted to the provider.
+The licence is granted to the provider.
 It is not sold to the end client.
-The end client just pays for a service and receives no licenses.
+The end client just pays for a service and receives no licences.

 CSP-Hosting is fundamentally different.
-When a client brings their own license, it is straightforward and does not require explanation.
-However, when a license is "included" with the CSP-Hoster's service, the licensing scheme is utterly different from SPLA.
+When a client brings their own license, it is straightforward and requires no explanation.
+However, when a licence is "included" with the CSP-Hoster's service, the licensing scheme is utterly different from SPLA.

 It is, in fact, a regular sales transaction in CSP: